Dericko681/System_Monitor/README.md

 #### Task 1: Implement Monitoring Tool

 1. Declare a file to store output from `grep` commands executed on `top` command output.
-2. Extract essential system information using `grep` and display the output.
+2. Extract essential system information using `awk` and display the output.
 3. Utilize `acpi` command to display battery level and system temperature.

 #### Task 2: Implement Automated Background Script